- Understanding the Life Settlement Process -

 Life settlement companies

 A life settlement company, like Harbor Life Settlements, oversees much of the life settlement process for you.
 At Harbor Life Settlements, we begin by reviewing your policy details and providing you with a free, no-obligation assessment of its value.
-If you decide to move forward, we’ll underwrite the policy and present it to brokers, who in turn market the policy to buyers.
+If you decide to move forward, we’ll underwrite the policy and present it to institutional investors who may be interested in your specific policy.
 We act as your point of contact throughout, which streamlines your communications and gives you the opportunity to ask questions along the way.

 Life expectancy underwriters